North Carolina Resident Debt Relief

 Choose Your Debt Amount

-According to a U.S. News report covering a variety of financial variables, North Carolina ranked 18th in the nation in overall health and well being.
-However, things were much bleaker in the state in terms of job opportunity (No. 36), health care (No. 30) and education (No. 25), according to those same U.S. News rankings.
+According to a U.S. News report covering a variety of financial factors, North Carolina ranked 13th in the nation in overall health and well-being.
+However, things were much bleaker in the state in terms of job opportunity (No. 28), health care (No. 30) and infrastructure (No. 22).

-Fortunately, there are private and governmental agencies that can help those people in financial peril.
+Those dealing with financial problems feel as though it is a never-ending tunnel from Covid in 2020 to the inflation surge in 2022.
+Fortunately, there are private and governmental agencies that can help those people in financial need.

 Debt Relief Options for North Carolina Residents

-A top option for consumers struggling financially is InCharge Debt Solutions and its debt management program.
-The certified credit counselors at InCharge will work closely with creditors to consolidate credit card debt, lower interest rates and create affordable payments that work best for you.
+The best option for those struggling financially is InCharge Debt Solution and its debt management program.
+The trained and certified credit counselors at InCharge work closely with creditors to consolidate credit card debt, lower interest rates, and create an affordable monthly payment plan that works best for you.

-Here are some of the other assistance programs that are available in North Carolina to those individuals facing difficult financial crises:
+Here are some of the other assistance programs that are available to people in North Carolina facing difficult financial crises:

 North Carolina Debt Resources

-- Free Prescription Draft: Nonprofit organizations such as NC MedAssist can provide prescription and over-the-counter medications to those in need for free.
-NC MedAssist operates under the philosophy that no one should ever have to choose spending their money on necessary medications instead of essentials such food or housing.
+- Free Prescription Draft: Nonprofit organizations such as NC MedAssist can provide prescription and over-the-counter medications to those in need at significantly reduced cost.

 North Carolina Debt Statistics

-According to the Federal Reserve, North Carolina was tied for the 15th-highest median household debt-to-income ratio in the nation in 2020.
+According to the Federal Reserve, North Carolina is tied for the 15th highest median household debt-to-income ratio in the nation.
+This means that residents in North Carolina have some of the most debt in the nation.

-- Auto loan debt: North Carolinians have an average auto loan debt of $19,778, according to Experian.
-That amount gives residents of the Tar Heel State the 20th highest amount of vehicle debt in the country.
+- Auto loan debt: North Carolinians have an average auto loan debt of $19,944, according to Experian.
+That is the 20th highest amount of vehicle debt in the country.

-- Credit card debt: On average, North Carolinians have $5,832 in credit card debt.
-That figure puts the state 26th in the nation in terms of the most amount of debt on their credit cards.
-Also, North Carolina is well below the national average of $6,194 for average debt on credit cards.
+- Credit card debt: On average, North Carolinians have $2,155 in credit card debt.
+That figure puts the state 29th in the nation in terms of the most amount of debt on their credit cards.

-- Student Loan debt: North Carolinians owed approximately $37,500 in student debt on average in 2020, according to org.
-Some 1.2 million college graduates in North Carolina are still trying to pay off their student loan debts.
+- Student loan debt: North Carolinians owed approximately $36,293 in student debt on average in 2022.
+Some 1.3 million people in North Carolina are still trying to pay off their student loan debts.

-- Identity theft: The North Carolina Division of Employment Security reports that the Tar Heel State ranked 18th in the nation in identity theft.
-In 2019, various organizations submitted 1,210 data breaches that affected nearly 1.1 million North Carolinians.
+- Identity theft: The North Carolina Division of Employment Security reported that they are ranked 25th in the nation in identity theft.
+This means that they are still experiencing over 3,000 data breaches which affect over 1.5 million residents.

-- Bankruptcy and foreclosures: According to the American Bankruptcy Institute, North Carolina had a 3% decrease in total bankruptcy filings in 2019 compared to the 2018 numbers.
+- Bankruptcy and foreclosures: According to the American Bankruptcy Institute, North Carolina had 6,577 bankruptcy filings in in 2021.
+That was a 35% drop from 2020.

 About The Author